 Storing credentials this way will make it more difficult to rotate your keys, which is done automatically with IAM roles.
 Some organizations also have restrictions on IAM users, either preventing users with access keys entirely, or requiring Two-Factor Authentication for all users.
 Additionally, having access keys available in the pod poses some risks.
 A developer may accidentally log all environment variables or hardcode access keys to avoid the hassle of managing a secret; either of these could easily expose your keys.

-With the recent security vulnerability we should strive to do better than allowing carte blanche access or from storing access keys in a way that could be compromised by another system easily.
+We should strive to do better than allowing carte blanche access or from storing access keys in a way that could be compromised by another system easily.

 In this post, I’ve covered (1) Providing IAM access via the Kubernetes node IAM role and (2) Providing IAM access to individual pods via IAM user credentials.
-Each of these has their advantages and disadvantages but neither of them feels like a solution that should be used in a production Kubernetes cluster.
+Each of these has their advantages and disadvantages, but neither of them feels like a solution that should be used in a production Kubernetes cluster.
 There are two projects that are widely used to manage IAM access that are considerably better than both of these methods: kube2iam and kiam.
 In the next post, I will do a full feature comparison of these two products to try and determine which one is best suited for handling all of your Kubernetes IAM needs.